 I weep, alas that Am All Alone.

-As the war dragged on, the widowed Mary E. Carroll Knight was left to raise their four children :
+As the war dragged on, the widowed Mary E. Carroll Knight was left to raise their three surviving children :

 - Walter Howard Knight 1859 – 1934